cs-plus-plus/Getting-Started/README.md

 - A user-friendly application for managing Git repositories locally without using the command line.
 - Provides a visual interface for common Git tasks like committing, branching, merging, and pushing changes.
 - Helps beginners and those unfamiliar with Git commands manage projects easily.

+## Next Steps | Workflow

+Navigate to the [Workflow Repo](https://github.com/cs-plus-plus/Workflow) for more information on creating and setting up projects using these tools.